 Protect Your Lungs and Eyes

 It’s important for all passengers in the vehicle to remain calm and to wear a face mask.
-Even a wet bandana tied around the nose and mouth is better than nothing.
+Even a wet bandana or shemagh tied around the nose and mouth is better than nothing.
 However, it’s even more critical that the driver be able to maintain their focus.

 Just as flight attendants instruct parents to first put on their oxygen masks in case of an emergency, the driver of a vehicle must protect their own eyes and respiratory system, in particular.